French Belgian Sign Language

-The French Belgian Sign Language (Langue des signes de Belgique francophone; LSFB) is the deaf sign language of the French language Community of Belgium, a country in Western Europe.
-It and Flemish Sign Language are very closely related (and distantly if at all related to French Sign Language), but generally regarded today as distinct languages.
+The French Belgian Sign Language (langue des signes belge francophone, LSFB) is the deaf sign language of the French language Community of Belgium, a country in Western Europe.

+It is closely related to the Flemish Sign Language, with differences primarily in mouthings, but is generally regarded today as distinct from it.
+It is distantly if at all related to French Sign Language.

 Legal recognition

 By decree of 22 October 2003, the Parliament of the French Community recognised the Sign Language of French-speaking Belgium.